NationalCrimeAgency/graph-mapper/README.md

+# This project is currently unmaintained.
+Please use with caution.

 # Graph Mapper

 This tool maps from a structured data source (e.g. CSV or JSON-lines) to a graph format (e.g. GraphML, or directly into a Gremlin database).
 It is fully configurable, and designed to be schema-agnostic.